-Create Backup Files The " Create Backup Files" option is used to create previous versions of stored files with the file extension ${\tt bak}.$ You can restore the automatically created when a new project is created if this option is previous version this way.
+Create Backup Files

+The "Create Backup Files" option is used to create previous versions of stored files with the file extension bak.
+You can restore the previous version this way.

-Verify File Write Activate this option if you want to ensure after a save operation that the file was written correctly.
+Verify File Write

+Activate this option if you want to ensure after a save operation that the file was written correctly.